ChemwenoKibet/Budgetexpensetracker/README.md

 3. The ability to track expenses.
 4. Calculate the difference between the amount of income and expenses.

+## Installation and use
+Once you clone the repository to your laptop, open using vsCode and run using live server to run the code on the browser and use the application.

 ## Sources

 All content in this project has been authored by Ian Chemweno.